 More and more leadership development companies have jumped onto the virtual training bandwagon, but not all of them have gotten it right.

-As the buzz over virtual learning has increased in the education and training industries, leadership training and coaching businesses have responded in a few different ways:
+As the buzz over virtual learning has increased in the L&D and HR industries, leadership training and coaching businesses have responded in a few different ways:

-Some providers have been desperate to prove that their company was the most technologically advanced and innovative of all, and patched together some videos and spreadsheets, then called themselves “ahead of the curve.”
+Some providers have been desperate to prove that their company is the most technologically advanced and innovative of all, so they launch half-baked programs just so they can say their program is “virtual.”
+These virtual leadership training programs include some “patched-together” videos and downloadable worksheets, then called themselves “ahead of the curve.”

-Some management training and coaching companies saw the potential in virtual training as a way to scale their client base and product while minimizing actual effort on their end because they (wrongly) believed that virtual management training meant you could cut out the human element—trainers, experts, and coaches.
+Some management training and coaching companies saw the potential in virtual training as a way to scale their client base and product while minimizing actual effort on their end.
+This is because they (wrongly) believed that virtual management training meant you could cut out the human element—trainers, experts, and coaches.
+You can recognize these folks by their assembly-line training and no human-to-human elements outside of initial setup and technical support.

 I’m no David Lee Roth

 In high school and university, I was never the kid to jump on board with the latest trend.
-In fact, I was way more likely to be in the library studying (the psychology of change management in organizations, right?) than rocking a mane of headbanger-worthy hair at the latest Van Halen concert.
+In fact, I was way more likely to be in the library studying the psychology of change management in organizations than rocking a mane of headbanger-worthy hair at the latest Van Halen concert.

 So when I heard the industry urgings to make the switch to virtual learning in order to stay relevant, I wasn’t about to hastily throw something together so we could be one of the coolest, most technologically savvy leadership development companies.